Code-Institute-Submissions/MS2-remoteworking-london/README.md

 ### **Accessibility**
 Whilst the website has been optimised to nearly 100% accessibility rating on both [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WAVE Accessibility Evaluation Tool](https://wave.webaim.org/), there are a few minor warnings that are thrown in both of these tools that have been mitigated where possible:
--   No alt tag

-- 'aria-hidden' added to Google Map button and map due to poor accessibility.
-- Initial colour scheme changed slightly to make white on orange contrast improved.
-> write
+- Missing alt text for the Google Map image tiles that are generated.
+This is unavoidable, as the tiles are generated from the the Google API call and cannot be altered.
+However to mitigate this, the map view button and map div have been given an 'aria-hidden' parameter of 'true', to ensure that users who require accessibility functions on their device, are not presented with an option that they could not use.
+- Low contrast between the orange background and white text errors initially presented from the accessibility testing has resulted in the colour scheme being updated slightly.
+Instead of the lighter, pastel colours in the initial version, darker background elements have been introduced.

 ### **Fixed Bugs**
 - Google API & Location listing (google_maps_init.js & location_listing.js)